Equivalence of Doubly Periodic Tangles: Introduction

-Physical applications of the topological classification of DP tangles in these different settings can be taken into consideration.
-Virtual DP tangles are potentially interesting in materials science, where the prevention of friction between strands is desirable.
-Pseudo DP tangles can model DNA knots or worn textiles, where distinguishing the relative positions of two entangled strands may not be straightforward.
-Singular equivalence gives the opportunity to generalize finite type invariants of knots and links to DP tangles.
-Finally, singular and bonded DP tangles can be relevant in modelling protein chains.
+The topological models of DP tangles in the different settings can find applications in areas of science such as, molecular chemistry, textiles and meta-materials.
+For example, virtual DP tangles are potentially interesting in materials science, where the prevention of friction between strands is desirable.
+Pseudo DP tangles \cite{DLM-pseudo} can model worn textiles, where distinguishing the relative positions of two entangled strands may not be obvious.
+Singular DP equivalence gives the possibility to extend finite type invariants of knots and links to DP tangles.
+Finally, bonded DP tangles can be relevant in molecular chemistry.

 Concluding, Theorem~\ref{th:equivalence}, along with its analogues related to different diagrammatic settings, will serve as a foundation for future works on the topological study of DP tangles, as for example in the development of new invariants, that advance their classification problem, including our on-going work \cite{MDL}, as well as for potential novel applications.